openml/OpenML/README.md

 OpenML has grown into quite a big project.
 We could use many more hands to help us out :wrench:.

-- **You wanna contribute?**: Awesome!
+- **You want to contribute?**: Awesome!
 Check out our wiki page on [how to contribute](https://github.com/openml/OpenML/wiki/How-to-contribute) or [get in touch](https://github.com/openml/OpenML/wiki/Communication-Channels).
 There may be unexpected ways for how you could help.
 We are open for any ideas.
-- **You wanna support us financially?**: YES!
-It is very difficult for us to get funding.
-We are happy about every small contribution.
-Please send an email (openmlHQ@googlegroups.com)!
+- **You want to support us financially?**: YES!
+Getting funding through conventional channels is very competitive, and we are happy about every small contribution.
+Please send an email to openmlHQ@googlegroups.com!